MehrajLatifli/Get-links-from-website/README.md

 # Get links from website

-example for WebClient and web browser
+Example for WebClient and web browser